wikimedia/operations-debs-varnish4/doc/sphinx/include/varnishstat_options.rst

 -f <glob>

 	Field inclusion glob.
 Use backslash to escape characters.
-If the argument starts with '^' it is used as an exclusion glob.
-Multiple -f arguments may be given, and they will be applied in order.
+If the argument starts with '^' it is used as an exclusive glob.
+Multiple -f arguments may be given.
+Inclusive globs are accumulative and are run before exclusive ones.

 -h